yudhisteer/Digital-Twin-of-Anthropomorphic-Robotic-Arm/README.md

 </p>

-Equation (6) tells us that if we want to find out what torque we need from the motors so that the robot pushed against the window with a specific normal force, we simply need to compose the wrench vector and pre-multiply it by the transpose of the Jacobian matrix.
+Equation (6) tells us that if we want to find out what torque we need from the motors when that the robot's TCP applies with a specific normal force, we simply need to compose the wrench vector and pre-multiply it by the transpose of the Jacobian matrix.

 7. If we know want to know what TCP force we can achieve by applying a given torque to the joint axes: